ptsteadman/personal-website/millennial-deep-state/millennial-deep-state.md

 ** The Deep State is flexible and seductive. **

-Many ambitious young people make faustian deals with the Deep State in order to achieve success.
+Many ambitious young people make faustian deals with the Deep State in order to **achieve success**.

-Others are Deep State plants from birth.
+Others are Deep State 'plants' from birth, born with privilege.

 --